TKJElectronics/Balanduino/Arduino code/libraries/README.md

 * USB\_Host\_Shield\_20
 * KalmanFilter

-The final structure including the libraies would look like this:
+The final structure including the hardware add-on would look like this:

 * Arduino/
 	* libraries/